tower120/rc_event_queue/doc/benchmarks.md

 ## Thread count read-performance dependency

-Performance drop non-linear with linear reader threads grow.
+Read performance drop non-linear, with linear threads count grow.
 At some point it becomes memory-bandwidth bound.

 ```